 In efforts to enhance financial support to the real economy and to reduce financing costs with the aim of sustaining economic growth, the PBC launched a series of monetary easing measures in 2014, such as successively cutting the reserve requirement rate (RRR) for targeted29 agricultural and micro enterprises in April and June.
 Subsequently, alternative targeted monetary easing measures were taken that injected funds into markets through different policy tools, including cutting repurchase rates several times, launching a medium-term lending facility (MLF)30 and short-term liquidity operations (SLOs).
-Besides applied PBC these. the asymmetric adjustments31 to the official loan and deposit rates by cutting their corresponding one-year benchmark rates to 2.75% respectively, in November, which was the first interest rate cut since July 2012.
-In view of economic slowdown in 2015 Q1, the PBC kept lowering the benchmark deposit and lending rates to 2.5% and 5.35%, separately, in March 2015.
-Later, the RRRs for all banks were slashed in February and April 2015, respectively, with a view to maintaining the sustainability of economic growth in China.
+Besides

-The PBC cut the RRR for country-level rural commercial banks and rural cooperatives by 200 bps and 50 bps to 16% and 14%, respectively, from 25 April 2014.
+29 The PBC cut the RRR for country-level rural commercial banks and rural cooperatives by 200 bps and 50 bps to 16% and 14%, respectively, from 25 April 2014.
 On 16 June, the PBC lowered the RRR by 0.5 percentage points for banks whose proportions of lending extended to agricultural-related and micro-sized companies met a certain ratio.